Articles from 2024

 The 6 Ways I've Watched GenAI Projects Fail (And How to Avoid Them)

-After 12 years in ML and two years watching GenAI projects go sideways in healthcare — sometimes with real patient consequences — here are the six failure modes I see over and over again, and what to do instead.
+GenAI projects in healthcare go sideways in predictable ways, sometimes with real patient consequences.
+Six failure modes that come up over and over again, and what to do instead.

 ProductRead more →